-Enjoy complimentary shipping and returns on all orders.
+Enjoy complimentary shipping on all orders over $500

 When it comes to choosing a diamond, there are many varying characteristics and quality factors that can determine the brilliance, sparkle and overall aesthetic impact of the stone.
 At Concept26 we work only with the highest quality diamonds and pride ourselves in providing genuine, accurate information on what to look for in the ideal diamond.
 Summarized here in our Diamond Guide are the most important details we suggest to keep in mind when looking for the perfect diamond.